UshaSriKande/major_project_final/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.\

+## 2.Backend
-2.In another terminal run the following commands
+In another terminal run the following commands
 Fist install the required backend(flask and python) packages for this project\
 ### `pip install requirements.txt` or `python install requiremnts.txt`
      - all dependencies added to your system